 Nor should you copy and paste information about the firm from their own website.
-Charlotte Di Talamo, graduate programme manager at Cushman & Wakefield, is emphatic about this: ‘You should not copy and paste our marketing materials into your applications.’
+Charlotte Di Talamo, HR business partner at Cushman & Wakefield, is emphatic about this: ‘You should not copy and paste our marketing materials into your applications.’

 Tip 2: use your work experience

-Serena Tulloch, graduate programme adviser at GVA, states: ‘Having industry-related work experience is a very strong way to demonstrate your passion for a property career.’
 If you completed an internship with a commercial firm, you can talk about how you particularly enjoyed the work.
 Conversely, if you completed an internship in residential property you could explain how you think you’d be more drawn to commercial work and use your insights to say why.
-Charlotte affirms: ‘candidates need to give examples of how they displayed their qualities through work experience, volunteering and mentoring activities.’
+Charlotte says: ‘candidates need to give examples of how they displayed their qualities through work experience, volunteering and mentoring activities.’

 - Learn how to sell your work experience to property recruiters